 Our MHS admissions requirements are put in place to help you succeed in the program.

 - A bachelor’s or master’s degree from an accredited institution, preferably in the health sciences.
-If your degree is not focused in health sciences, your application essay should illustrate how the MHS and chosen specialization, will enable you to reach your professional goals.

 - Official transcripts from the highest degree conferring institution are required and must be submitted to the University directly from the issuing institution.

 - Current resume or CV